F5CodeGuru/asm241consolidated/module4/lab1/lab1.rst

 |

-5. Click back on your webgoat browser tab and take a look at the reviews section.
+5. Click back on your webgoat browser tab.
+Then refresh (you ust refresh the page to view the changes) the reviews section.
 What do you notice?

 	*The attacker site took advantage of the fact that you were already logged in to WebGoat Application and used your account to post a review.*